 In case investors purchase stocks of a company after the ex-dividend date, they will not be eligible to receive a dividend payment, which will be paid to the seller in that case.

 It is the date on which a company distributes dividends to its shareholders.
 It is the final stage in the process of dividend payment.
-In case of interim dividend, payment date shall be set within 30 days from the announcement date.
+In the case of an interim dividend, the payment date shall be set within 30 days from the announcement date.
 If it is a final dividend, a company needs to distribute it within 30 days from its Annual General Meeting (AGM).

 The following ex-dividend example demonstrates this process behind dividend payment:

 Company Z announced on 20th February 2020 to pay a dividend to its shareholders on 16th March 2020.
-It set the record date on 13th March 2020 and thereby, ex-dividend date was set on 11th March 2020.
+It set the record date on 13th March 2020 and thereby, the ex-dividend date was set on 11th March 2020.
 These dates are represented in a tabular form below.